fkoh111/fetcher/readme.md

 As with the functions from the rtweet package, it is assumed that you have a non-exhausted Twitter token in your environment for the function to work properly.

-The function has only been tested on **nix* OS.
-In general fetcher should work on Windows as well, but there could potentially be problems when the script is trying to remove the temporary folders with chunks of follower IDs.
+Please note that the function has only been tested on **nix* OS.

 For any questions please don't hesitate to contact me on GitHub or by e-mail.
 Also, any pull requests and proposals are more than welcome.